Genivia/ugrep/README.md

   [zstd](http://facebook.github.io/zstd) library, e.g. with
   `sudo apt-get install -y libzstd-dev`

+**Note:** even if your system has command line utilities, such as `bzip2`, that does not necessarily mean that the development libraries such as `libbz2` are installed.
+The *development libraries* should be installed.

 After installing one or more of these libraries, re-execute the commands to rebuild `ugrep`:

     $ cd ugrep
     $ ./build.sh

-Some Linux systems may not be configured to load dynamic libraries from `/usr/local/lib`, causing a library load error when running `ugrep`.
+**Note:** some Linux systems may not be configured to load dynamic libraries from `/usr/local/lib`, causing a library load error when running `ugrep`.
 To correct this, add `export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib"` to your `~/.bashrc` file.
 Or run `sudo ldconfig /usr/local/lib`.